donwestendorp/skilltestdon/readme.md

 1. The displayed photo should display some metadata about it in the sidebar content area, including the file name, mime-type, and human-readable size of the image.
 1. Each section on the sidebar should have a subtitle to describe what it does with the styling demonstrated in the video/screenshots.
 1. The sidebar area should apply clips and filters (provided in the CSS) to the image in the main content area with the styling demonstrated in the video/screenshots.
-1. The sidebar buttons should look and behave as shown in the images/video.
+1. The app should look and behave as close to the included screenshots/video as possible.

 # Resources
 1. Watch an [interaction demo](https://www.loom.com/share/3d399d1bb85c4869aea30df23aaaa7cf) online.